cs4241-c25/final-project-obsidian-ducks/README.md

 # WPI Buys
 *This web application was created by Team Obsidian Ducks for the final project in CS4241 at WPI.
-The team includes Theresa Acheampong, Mia Frattassio, Nicholas Leslie, Colin Nguyen, and Andy Truong.*
+The team includes Theresa Acheampong, Mia Frattasio, Nicholas Leslie, Colin Nguyen, and Andy Truong.*

 For our final project, we created an ecommerce platform for WPI students to swap, sell, and buy second-hand items.
 The platform is called *WPIBuys*.
 All logos and icons representing WPIBuys were created by the team.
 Our application was designed to allow users to easily buy and sell items from other WPI students.

 https://wpi-buys.fly.dev/